lcnogueira/btc-converter-tool/README.md

 A CLI to convert bitcoin to any provided currency.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Installing the CLI

-You can use this library in 2 ways: trough npm repository or by building the library locally.
+You can use this library by 2 ways: trough npm repository or by building the library locally.
 If you can't use it from the npm repository, try [generating a new API key](https://bitcoinaverage.com/) and building the library locally.

 ### Installing from npm repository